ollim1/Tiralabra-2023lk/doc/testing.md

 ## Comparison of algorithms

-Comparison testing was done using multiple kinds of input files.
+Comparison testing was done using multiple kinds of input files, primarily plaintext and BMP as they are uncompressed and good representations of text and binary formats.
-Image files have been compressed in PNG format.
-Convert them to BMP for testing.
 Run `./compressor -ba <algorithm> -i <file>` to reproduce.

 During testing the primary metric of comparison is compression ratio of input.
 LZSS is a slow algorithm even optimized, so time spent compressing should not matter.